 The Children’s Healthcare of Atlanta Heart Transplant Program was established in 1988.
 Since then, the pediatric heart transplant team has performed heart transplants on children from around the world.

-Children's comprehensive approach to patient care through leading-edge research and medical advances allows for excellence in both pediatric heart transplantation and alternative therapies.
+Our comprehensive approach to patient care through leading-edge research and medical advances allows for excellence in both pediatric heart transplantation and alternative therapies.

-- The Children's Sibley Heart Center was named No. 4 in the country for pediatric cardiac programs by U.S.News & World Report
+- The Children's Sibley Heart Center was named No. 4 in the country for pediatric cardiac programs by U.S.News & World Report.

-Cooperation and collaboration between the Children’s Heart Transplant team and the Emory University School of Medicine ensures that our patients receive the best possible treatment for heart failure due to congenital heart disease or cardiomyopathy.
+Cooperation and collaboration between the Children’s heart transplant team and the Emory University School of Medicine ensures that our patients receive the best possible treatment for heart failure caused by congenital heart disease or cardiomyopathy.